Paulie-Aditya/quiz_bot/README.md

 Use the ‘/start’ command and specify the number of questions you would like in the ‘amount’ argument. <br>
 Optional arguments include ‘category’ and ‘difficulty’, which can be used to specify the Category and Difficulty of the Quiz respectively.

+Upon implementation of the ‘/start’ command, the Bot will respond with an Embed with a Button asking people to join.
+Click on this button to come up on the leaderboard and participate in the Quiz!

+At the End of the Quiz, you can see the leaderboard and brag about it amongst your friends!

 ## **__Updates__** <br>
 <ul>
 <li>Added a new optional argument to control the time for which each question will be visible. </li>